ScorexFoundation/sigmastate-interpreter/src/test/scala/sigmastate/utxo/examples/lets-example.md

  The management contract box is controlled usually by a committee, and the committee could evolve over time.
 To support that, we allow committee logic to reside in the register R5.
- For example, assume that a new committee member has been added along with a new LETS member, the input management contract box is requiring 2-out-of-3 signature, and the output box requires 3-out-of-4 signature.
+ For example, assume that a new committee member has been added along with a new LETS member, the input management contract box is requiring 2-out-of-3 signatures, and the output box requires 3-out-of-4 signatures.
  In this case contents of the R5 register in the input and the output box would differ.

  The management contract code in ErgoScript with comments is provided below.
 Please note that